cpro-iiit/cpro-iiit.github.io/web/content/docs/course_material/lectures/24/_index.md

 # Rocket Trajectories in the Solar System

-In this lectue, we will go over a program that computes the trajectory of rockets in a solar system.
+In this lecture, we will go over a program that computes the trajectory of rockets in a solar system.

 ---